vengi-voxel/vengi/docs/voxconvert/Examples.md

 Just specify the heightmap as input file like this:

-`./vengi-voxconvert --input heightmap.png --output outfile.vox`
+`./vengi-voxconvert --input heightmap.png --output outfile.vox -set voxformat_imageimporttype 1`

 It's assumed that the given image is a gray scale image - but only the red channel is used anyway.

-If you want to colorize the surface of your heightmap import, you can specify `--colored-heightmap` - this will use the alpha channel of the image as height and the rgb channels of the image to determine the surface color.
+If you want to colorize the surface of your heightmap import, you can just provide a heightmap that is no grayscale and the height is taken from the alpha channel of the image - the rgb channels of the image to determine the surface color.

 ## Rotate the voxels